Understanding Secondary Pollutants: Formation, Impacts, and Control

 What are Secondary Pollutants?

 Secondary pollutants aren't directly released from a source but are created in the atmosphere through chemical and photochemical reactions.
-These reactions involve primary pollutants – like nitrogen oxides (NOx), sulfur dioxide (SO2), and volatile organic compounds (VOCs) – interacting with sunlight, water vapor, and other atmospheric constituents.
+On the flip side, these reactions involve primary pollutants – like nitrogen oxides (NOx), sulfur dioxide (SO2), and volatile organic compounds (VOCs) – interacting with sunlight, water vapor, and other atmospheric constituents.
 The transformation process often leads to the formation of more harmful and hazardous substances.
 Think of it like a chemical recipe: the primary pollutants are the ingredients, sunlight and atmospheric conditions are the cooking methods, and the secondary pollutants are the final dish – often a far more complex and potentially dangerous one than the individual ingredients.

 Key Types of Secondary Pollutants